Buckler’s Forest tree work

 Woodland regeneration

-We will plant native trees, to boost woodland regeneration in the three areas to the north.
+We have planted native trees, to boost woodland regeneration in the three areas to the north.

-We will prepare the ground to give the new trees the best chances of survival, including scraping off the thick humus layer of needles.
+We prepared the ground to give the new trees the best chances of survival, including scraping off the thick humus layer of needles.

-Tree planting is anticipated to be finished by the end of March.
-We will be planting around 650 trees, which is over double the amount we are taking out.
+Tree planting was finished by the end of March.
+We planted thousands of new trees, far more than the amount taken out.

-Trees have been carefully selected to include those species that are already found present on the site, and those which are happy to be planted in acidic soils.
-Trees will also be protected from deer damage with either biodegradable guards, or guards recycled from the site.
+We carefully selected the trees to include those species that are already found present on the site, and those which are happy to be planted in acidic soils.
+Trees have been protected from deer damage with either biodegradable guards, or guards recycled from the site.

 Extending lowland heath